0xronin/30-days-SmartContractProgrammer/Day12/ReadMe.md

 }
 ```
 - here we are deploying contract ```Account``` from another contract ```AccountFactory``` using the function ```createAccount```, the input of this function will be address ```_owner``` which is passed in as the constructor input of the ```Account``` contract at the time of deployment.
 - to deploy another contract from within a contract we use the keyword ```new``` followed by the name of the contract we are deploying.
-Inside the paranthesis we pass in the inputs to pass to the constructor.
+Inside the parenthesis we pass in the inputs to pass to the constructor.
 - to assign this newly deployed Account contract as a variable, here we type ```Account account = new Acc...```.
 - we create an array of accounts to store the contracts that we deploy, ```Account[] public accounts```.
 - after we deploy the contract, we push the account in the Account[] array by typing ```accounts.push(account)```.